Islamic design

 Classic barkan sand dunes Detail of a classic barkan sand dune

-The dunes begin in the classic barkan form, and are driven down the peninsula by the shamal from the north north-west.
-You can compare the angle they sit on the ground with the line of the shamal-driven sandstorm in the photo above it.
+The dunes begin in the classic barkan form, and are driven down the peninsula by the shamaal from the north north-west.
+You can compare the angle they sit on the ground with the line of the shamaal-driven sandstorm in the photo above it.
 The dunes take on a crescent shape, their windward face being rippled by the action of the wind, their leeward face being relatively steep as it collapses under the driving wind, and with the two arms moving faster than the face to give these dunes their classic shape.

 In Qatar the dunes begin about half way down the peninsula, occuring first as relatively small scattered dunes, as in the upper of these two photographs.
 The lower photograph enables you to understand a little of the feeling of the steepness of the face of a dune.